PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

  [/ScanMin:N] [/ScanMax:N]
  [/MzMin:N] [MzMax:N]
  [/MaxShift:N] [/Smooth:N]
- [/ITF:Fraction] [/Align:Mode]
+ [/ITF:Fraction]
  [/DTWPoints:N] [/DTWShift:N]
  [/Vis] [/SavePlots]
  [/Debug] [/WO:False]
 ```

 InputFilePath is a path to the UIMF file to process.
 Wildcards are also supported, for example *.uimf

-Use `/O` to specify the output file path
+Use `/O` or `-O` to specify the output file path
-By default the output file will be named InputFileName_new.uimf
+* By default the output file will be named InputFileName_new.uimf

-Use `/Merge` to specify that all of the aligned frames should be merged into a single frame by co-adding the data
+Use `/Merge` or `-Merge` to specify that all of the aligned frames should be merged into a single frame by co-adding the data
+* When this argument is provided, the output file will only contain the merged frame

-Use `/Append` to specify that the data should be merged and appended as a new frame to the output file
+Use `/Append` or `-Append` to specify that the data should be merged and appended as a new frame to the output file
+* This option is only applicable if `/Merge` is not specified

+Use `/Align` to define the alignment mode
+* `/Align:0` means linear regression and simple shifting of all data in a frame by the same number of scans
+* `/Align:1` means dynamic time warping, which provides for a non-linear shift of scans in a frame

 Use `/BaseFrame` or `/BaseFrameMode` to specify how the base frame is selected; options are: